Baba is You Uses Rules as Gameplay

 For games that are as simple as Baba is You, keeping each level small and compact adds a niche to the game: it makes you feel like you can get a quick game in during study breaks, on the go, or right before bed.

-When indie games focus on tight mechanics, intuitive teaching, and respect for player time, they don’t just compete with big companies—they embarrass them.
-If you’re curious about more innovative games—or looking for ways to level up your own creations—check out the rest of my blog posts.!
+When indie games focus on tight mechanics, intuitive teaching, and respect for player time, they embarrass big companies!
+If you’re curious about more innovative games to get some ideas, check out the rest of my blog posts!